nikiimisal/project--Serverless-application--Sacred-Temple-File-Uploader--using-lambda/README.md

 4. In lambada function develope(create) a sutable code for project & deploy.<br>
 5. You will need to create a library for creating layer.
 To do this, go to Lambadaa → Layers → Create Layers.<br>
 6. Now scroll down in the same Lambda function where you wrote the code.
 There you’ll see an Add Layer option — use it to add the layer you created.<br>
+7. Add IAM roles suitable for your project.(to do that =lambda function ->conf ->edit conf -> scroll down ->click iam role link ->give suitable permissions.<br>
-7. create url and copy pest the brouser ..here will you go ..your serverless project run.<br></h4>
+8. create url and copy pest the brouser ..here will you go ..your serverless project run.<br></h4>

 A beautiful temple-themed file upload system built with AWS Lambda.
 Users can upload files to S3 bucket with an immersive spiritual experience.
 The application features animated temple design, floating elements, and sacred-themed UI.